The following is a transcript of Season 1, Episode 2 of The ND Will See You Now, a podcast by the Institute for Natural Medicine.

-EDITOR’S NOTE: This transcript has been edited for clarity from a podcast interview.
+EDITOR’S NOTE: This transcript of the podcast interview has been edited for clarity.
 The opinions of the host and guests on this podcast are their own and do not represent INM.
 This podcast and its respective transcript and social media posts do not constitute medical advice; and, are not meant to diagnose, prevent, treat, or cure any conditions or diseases.
 This podcast and its respective content are for educational purposes only.
 Consult your doctor before implementing any changes to your care.
 If you would like to find a naturopathic doctor (ND), please see our Find an ND directory.
-To find a naturopathic doctor who specializes in cancer care, please visit ONCANP, the naturopathic association for oncology.
+To find a naturopathic doctor who specializes in cancer care, please visit OncANP, the Oncology Association of Naturopathic Physicians (OncANP).

 Anna-Liza Badaloo (AL): Hi there, and welcome to the Institute for Natural Medicines podcast, The ND Will See You Now!
 In this podcast, we talk to Naturopathic Doctors all across North America to find out a little bit more about their whole-person approach to health, what patients can expect, and why their work is so very vital to patient health.